-Although depreciation is never the primary reason why you buy property, it certainly has quite a bearing on the cashflow of your property that you cannot overlook.
+Although depreciation is never the primary reason why you buy property, it certainly has quite a bearing on the cash flow of your property that you cannot overlook.

 There are many considerations that must be made when you are deciding whether to purchase an existing property or a brand-new property for investment purposes.
 As outlined below, you will want to weigh the advantages and disadvantages of each asset to ensure you are purchasing the right one to suit your needs.

-- Existing properties are cheaper.
+Existing properties are cheaper.
 They generally have a lower entry price point which can work in your favour when it comes to cash-flow.
 A lower price point may mean lower bank-loan commitments equating to less money required to hold the property in terms of loan repayments.

-- Existing properties can claim Division 43 - Capital Works depreciation of the property if it was built after the 16th of September 1987.
+Existing properties can claim Division 43 - Capital Works depreciation of the property if it was built after the 16th of September 1987.
 Furthermore, capital works is unaffected by the number of previous owners who have bought the property since it is dependent on the original build costs.
 This means that regardless of whether you are the first owner or the tenth owner, you are still eligible to claim depreciation on the condition that it is built between 1987 and now.

-- Properties that have been renovated can claim these renovations as capital improvements for tax depreciation.
+Renovated properties can claim these renovations as capital improvements for tax depreciation.
 This applies even if a previous owner performs these renovations which can be depreciated at 2.5% over a 40-year period from the estimated renovation completion.
 If you are completing the renovation, you will be entitled to claim on both the building and fixtures fittings such as washing machine and kitchen equipment.
 Capital improvements or renovations must be undertaken after 27th February 1992 in order for you to claim depreciation on these particular assets.

-- Second-hand properties bought after the 9th of May 2017 are no longer eligible to claim second-hand plant and equipment of the property.
+Second-hand properties bought after the 9th of May 2017 are no longer eligible to claim second-hand plant and equipment of the property.
 This will lower the amount depreciation you would be able to claim in the first few years.

-- Brand-new properties will generally yield higher depreciation compared to second-hand properties.
+Brand-new properties will generally yield higher depreciation compared to second-hand properties.
 This is due to the cost of building increasing each year from market factors such as CPI (Consumer Price Index).

-- Government grants are often available for brand-new properties.
+Government grants are often available for brand-new properties.
 Incentives from the government are often available for purchasing brand-new properties such as First Home Owners Grant (FHOG).

 It is important that you contact a Quantity Surveyor for a tax depreciation report if you have a brand-new investment property as this will assist you in maximising your wealth in the long run.
 With existing properties, we recommend you check with a qualified Quantity Surveyor to determine if it is worthwhile in obtaining a report (in most cases, it actually is).
 As advising Quantity Surveyors, we will always check if an investor’s property is feasible prior to proceeding with the report to ensure you are receiving the maximum return.